The 'Low-Code' Lie in Private Equity

 During due diligence, request the Total Cost of Ownership (TCO) for the frontend.
 If the target is Headless but generating less than $50M in GMV, you are likely looking at a "vanity stack"—technology bought for the CMO's ego rather than the CFO's ROI.
 This architecture often degrades Core Web Vitals (CWV) rather than improving them, with data showing that 59.5% of Liquid sites pass CWV compared to significantly lower rates for poorly implemented Headless sites.

-The most immediate risk in any Shopify acquisition right now is the depreciation of checkout.liquid.
+The most immediate risk in any Shopify acquisition now is the deprecation of checkout.liquid and legacy scripts on Thank You and Order Status pages.
 For a decade, this was the only way for Shopify Plus merchants to customize their checkout (e.g., adding a 'free gift' script or custom address validation).
 That door is closing.

 Shopify has mandated a migration to Checkout Extensibility.
 This is not a "version upgrade."
 It requires rewriting all checkout logic using Rust-based Shopify Functions and UI Extensions.
 It is a paradigm shift from "hacking the DOM" to "building apps."